eenblam/protohackers/7/README.md

 https://protohackers.com/problem/7

-The challenge: implement the specified lightweight transport layer (which looks a lot like TCP-over-UDP) and then implement a simple line-reversal server on top of it.
+The challenge: implement the specified lightweight transport layer (which looks a lot like TCP-over-UDP) dubbed LRCP and then implement a simple line-reversal server application on top of it.

-My transport layer interface matches that of a standard TCP server in Go:
+My transport layer interface matches (most) of that of a standard TCP server in Go:

 * Create a new `Listener` with `Listen`, then handle new connections with `listener.Accept()`.
 * Accepted connections will create a `Session`, which implements the usual [`ReadWriteCloser`](https://pkg.go.dev/io#ReadWriteCloser) interface.
     * This means a `Session` can also play nicely with things like `bufio.Scanner`.
-* Proceed as you would with a standard TCP server.
+* Proceed as you would with a standard Go TCP connection.

 ## Data flow
 There are four message types to the protocol: `connect`, `close`, and `ack` for control, and `data` for transmission.
 Here's the flow for data messages: